MBAY-Clement/NNS-ADDS-Password-audit/README.md

 <br>

 > [!IMPORTANT]
-> In this first version, NSS is available only in French (logs, comments in the script, etc.).
+>In this first version, NSS is available only in French (logs, comments in the script,report, etc, are in French).
 <br>

 Not Need Speco** is a PowerShell script for auditing password quality in your AD DS !